WRDSTech/documentations/10x Graph Web App Design Doc.md

 #### Database Deployment

-Initially, the database could be deployed as a single node for the sake of simplicity.
-Then it could scale to multiple replicas upon higher request demands.
-In that case, the graph database will be set up as a cluster with multiple replicas.
-This ensures that even if one database instance goes down, the others can continue to serve data.
+The database could be deployed as a single node for the sake of simplicity.
+Replication will be considered if the data size is large enough.

-1. **Replication** : The database will be replicated across multiple instances.
-This ensures high availability as even if one instance goes down, the others can continue to serve data.
-There will be one core instance and two read replica.

 ### Monitoring and Alerting

 To ensure the high availability of the service, a robust monitoring and alerting system will be implemented.
 This system will continuously monitor the health of the servers and the database, and send alerts in case of any issues.
 This allows for quick detection and resolution of any problems, minimizing downtime.

-Use a middleware such as Eureka for service registration and configuration management.
+The system will be deployed with K8s + Prometheus.

 #### Metrics to monitor